Brownie Batter Cookies are chocolate gooey little pieces of heaven. This dessert will have you going back for more and more!

 • Preheat the oven to 350 degrees and line a large baking sheet with parchment paper.

-• In a stand mixer with the beater blade attachment, beat the butter, granulated sugar, brown sugar and melted chocolate until smooth.
+• In a stand mixer with the beater blade attachment (or just a hand mixer), beat the butter, granulated sugar, brown sugar, melted chocolate, and vanilla until smooth.
 Add the eggs and mix until combined.

-• In a separate bowl, add the flour, cocoa powder, baking powder and use a fork to mix together.
+• In a separate bowl, add the flour, cocoa powder, baking powder and salt; use a fork to mix together.
 Slowly add the flour mixture to the wet mixture and mix until combined.
-Add the vanilla and fold in the chocolate chips.
+Fold in the chocolate chips.
 The dough will be wet.

-• Use a cookie scooper to place dough onto the prepared baking sheet, about 2 inches apart.
+• Use a cookie scooper to place dough, about 1½ tablespoon balls onto the prepared baking sheet, about 2 inches apart.
 Bake for 9-11 minutes or until cookies are not glossy anymore.
 Do not overbake!
 The difference between an amazing cookie and a mediocre one is if it is baked correctly.
+I like to press extra chocolate chips on top of the cookie right after they come out and sprinkle with a little flaked salt.
 Let cookies cool on the baking sheet, then transfer to a cooling rack.

 Notes